-GAPS exists to improve the life of graduate students in the University of Michigan’s Department of Political Science.
+GAPS exists to improve the lives of graduate students in the University of Michigan’s Department of Political Science.
 To this purpose, GAPS

 - works with faculty to make graduate student concerns heard and addressed, particularly in respect to:

 - technological services

 - engenders a positive climate for students of all races, creeds, genders, sexual orientations, and abilities